Engagement Hub

 The Workers Compensation Amendment Act, 2019 (Bill 18) expanded the definition of “firefighter” and changed the definition of “worker” in the Workers Compensation Act, resulting in implications for society fire brigades that engage volunteer firefighters.

-We are proposing amendments to policy to provide guidance on how the employer of a volunteer firefighter is determined.
+WorkSafeBC proposed amendments to policy to provide guidance on how the employer of a volunteer firefighter is determined.
+Following public consultation, the Board of Directors has approved those amendments.

 How will this affect you?